ShomaVGujjar/contact-manager-api/README.md

-# contact-manager-api
+# Contact Manager API Sample

-Serverless API that uses Azure Cosmos DB and Azure Functions HTTP Triggers
+A Serverless HTTP API that uses Cosmos DB as a database.
+Currently, CRUD operations are implemented.